quoclucnguyen/the-next-food-vite/docs/SRS.md

 This Software Requirements Specification defines the functional and non-functional requirements for The Next Food web application.
 It serves engineering, product, QA, and operations teams as the baseline for planning, implementation, testing, and deployment.

 ### 1.2 Scope
-The Next Food is a React-based web platform that helps households manage food inventory, plan meals, discover AI-assisted recipes, and generate smart shopping lists.
-The scope includes user authentication, inventory tracking, recipe management, meal planning, shopping list generation, AI-assisted features, and supporting configuration and analytics.
+The Next Food is a React-based web platform that helps households manage household inventory (food items, date-tracked consumables, and durable assets), plan meals, discover AI-assisted recipes, and generate smart shopping lists.
+The scope includes user authentication, inventory tracking across the three modules, recipe management, meal planning, shopping list generation, AI-assisted features, and supporting configuration and analytics.

 ### 1.3 Definitions, Acronyms, and Abbreviations
 - **AI**: Artificial Intelligence (Google Gemini integration).